chipbuster/SDS385/exercises/exercises04/sgd_c++/hints.md

 Unfortunately, Eigen's support for sparse vectors isn't stellar, and in some cases it reverts to dense operation.
-What this means for us is that this strategy won't work for speeding up the SGD calculations.
+What this means for us is that this strategy won't work for speeding up the SGD calculations--at some point, Eigen will revert back to dense vector operations and we'll lose all of our performance.
+So while this may be something you'll be able to do in future versions of Eigen, when sparse support improves, it's not a strategy that will work at the present.

 ### Explicit Sparseness To The Rescue